 In terms of progress within the classroom, students are assessed four times a year by their class teacher.
 The results from these assessments are shared with all students and they are asked to complete the appropriate pages within their student planners and the flight paths within their exercise books.
-This information is also shared with parents via the parent net.
+This information is also shared with parents via the parent gateway.
 Parents are also invited into College to meet with teaching staff and discuss the progress of their child.
-This happens yearly on Parent Consultation Days (please see website for dates).
-For parents with additional concerns about progress they are welcome to contact the YLL/SENDCO/Assistant SENDCO.
+This happens yearly at parents evening (please see website for dates).
+For parents with additional concerns about progress they are welcome to contact the YLL/ SENDCO/Assistant SENDCo.

-For SEND students without an EHC Plan, again, concerns can also be raised with the YLL, SENDCo, or Assistant SENDCo.
+For SEND students without an EHC Plan, concerns can also be raised with the YLL, SENDCo, or Assistant SENDCo.